-Student Last Name: First: Middle: In case of an accident or serious illness, I request the school to contact me.
-If the school is unable to reach me, I hereby authorize the school to call the physician indicated below and to follow his/her instructions.
-If it is impossible to contact the physician, the school may make whatever arrangements Physician/ Hospital Physician: Phone: Phone: Hospital: Please check or list any medical/mental health diagnoses/concerns which may affect the child's progress in school, sports, etc. (Check all that apply): ☐ Asthma.
-If checked, does the student use an inhaler? ☐ Yes ☐ No ☐ On daily medication ☐ Seizures.
-If checked, is the student on medication? ☐ Yes ☐ No Medical Information ☐ Yes ☐ No ☐ Diabetes.
-If checked, is the student insulin dependent? ☐ Movement limitations (Describe): ☐ Recent illness/hospitalization/surgery (Describe): ☐ Other medical/mental health diagnoses/concerns (Describe): Allergies require: ☐ Severe Allergies.
-If checked, please check the type below: ☐ EpiPen ☐ Benadryl ☐ Food/environmental: ☐ Insect stings/bites: ☐ Medicines/drugs: ☐ Other: Specify: Specify: Specify: Does your child wear glasses/contacts? \square Yes \square No Does your child wear hearing aid(s)? \square Yes \square No Please list any sibling(s) who currently attend a Nassau County Public School.
-First and Last Name School Grade Level Sibling(s) Parents will be notified of any problems detected and no treatment, including shots, skin tests or blood tests, will be given without additional parental permission.
-The Public Health Nurse will assist parents/guardians in obtaining medical help for their child(ren).
-Health problems will be treated in a confidential manner.
-You must notify the school principal in writing if you do NOT want your child to participate in one or more of the activities listed.
-The Nassau County Health Department, in cooperation with the Nassau County School Board, will be conducting the following School Health Screenings during this year.
-Nursing assessments and health counseling are a part of the scheduled screenings.
-A student may be referred by a parent or a member of the school staff at any time for the screenings listed below.
-Grade K Grade 1 Grade 3 Grade 6 Grade 9 Behavioral/mental Dental Dental Dental Dental health screener Hearing Hearing Vision Hearing Vision Vision Height Vision Grades PreK, 2, 4, Weight Height Height 5, 7, 8, 9, 10, 11, 12 BMI (selected Weight Weight Will be Upon schools) Scoliosis Referral Behavioral/mental BMI (selected schools) health screener Behavioral/mental health screener I understand that certain educational records of my child will be shared with the district's health care partners as needed to provide and evaluate health services to students.
-I also understand and agree that my child's medical treatment records created by health care personnel at school may be shared with school officials who have a legitimate educational purpose for accessing such treatment records.
-Has your family temporarily lost housing? ☐ Yes ☐ No Your family may qualify for additional resources through the FIT program if you are living in one of these situations because of loss of housing: sharing housing, camper, motel, car, substandard, etc. Call 277-9021 for more information.
+Student Last Name: First: Middle: an/ al - school is unable to reach m contact the physician, the so • Physician/ Hospital Physician: · Phone: Ξ - Hospital: Hospital: Phone: Please check or li st any medical/me ntal health diagnoses/con cerns which may af fect the child's progress in s chool, sports, etc. (Cheo ck all that apply): Asthma.
+If checked, does the student use an inhaler? tion □ Seizures.
+If checked, is the student on medication? □ Yes □ No Diabetes.
+If cl necked, is the stude ent insulin dependent? 🗆 Yes 🗌 No rma Movement lin nitations (Describe) : Info □ Recent illness, /hospitalization/su rgery (Describe): Medical Information Other medical /mental health dia gnoses/concerns (Describ e): ž Severe Allergi es.
+If checked, plea ase check the type below: Allergies require: onmental: 🗌 Medi cines/drugs: 🗆 EpiPen 🗌 Benad dryl Specify: - □ Other: Does your child w vear glasses/contac ts? 🗌 Yes 🗌 No Doe s your child wear hearing aid d(s)? 🗌 Yes 🗌 No Please list any sib tly attend a Nassau County y Public School. s) L First a nd Last Name Schoo Grade Level Sibling(s) Sibl hots, skin tests or blood otaining medical help for ing if you do NOT want ye activities listed. · · · · · · · · · · · · · · · · · · · • • School Board, will be control of the scheduled screet - - - at any time for the scre inings.
+A student may be referred by a Grade K Grade 1 Grade 3 Grade 6 Grade DentalHearing Dental • Dental • Dental Hearing • Hearing • Vision DentalHearing Behavioral/mental health screener Vision Vision Height Vision Height Weight • Height Grades PreK, 2, 4, 5, 7, 8, 9, 10, 11, 12 Weight BMI (selected schools) Weight Scoliosis • Will be Behavioral/menta al BMI (selected schools) Referr health screener • Behavioral/mental health screener to stud lents.
+I also underst and and agree that my child's medical treatm nent records created health care partners as neec I by health care personnel at who h or accessing such treatme ANUES IN 16 ily lost housing?
+L Ye aram if you are living in ono of those situation as bossues of loss Your family may qualify for additional resources through the FIT program if you are living in one of these situations because of loss of housing: sharing housing, camper, motel, car, substandard, etc. Call 277-9021 for more information.
 These situations, in and of themselves, do not count as abuse and are not reported to any agency.
-I declare that the information on this card is true and correct.
-I will notify the school office immediately of any changes.
-Signature: Date: Relationship to Student:
+Sto COUN These situ lations, in and of f themselves, do not co ount as abuse and y agency.